 The term ‘crazy’ is absolutely subjective.
 But are peppers crazy?
 The short answer is that some do go overboard and can probably be considered crazy.
 But most preppers do it for understandable reasons.
 Honestly, it’s better to do some prepping rather than none at all.

 When imagining a ‘crazy’ prepper, you might think of someone who lives off the grid entirely or someone who might spend their entire lives prepping for a catastrophe that may not happen.
 They dedicate their lives to entirely ‘what-if’ scenarios.
 Of course, some preppers go beyond a simple emergency kit.

 Everyone has heard of ‘doomsday preppers’ on T.V.
 These people sometimes built underground bunkers that cost hundreds of thousands of dollars for the worst-case scenarios that may not even happen.
 There’s backyard food production systems, jungle survival skills, collecting seeds, prepping for a missile, and so much more.

 Some preppers take it too far.
 It’s a good general rule to do things in moderation.
 To not step over the line of being a crazy prepper, you need to keep your reality in check.
 A sign a person is over-prepping is overspending, over-stockpiling, or missing out on life.

 An example of taking prepping too far is this guy named Dr. Perez, who has spent over $2 million for doomsday.
-That is the vast majority of his family’s income.
+That is the vast majority of his family’s wealth.
 He has not worked a day in 12 years because he is too busy getting ready for a terrorist attack.
-If you want to know more about his story, you can find him on the show ‘Doomsday Preppers.’

 Another man, named Michael, is preparing for an overpopulated world.
 He lives off the land, off the grid, and developed his own alarm system.
 He bought some bird feeders and uses the birds as alarms.
 He spent over 2 decades learning different bird calls for this purpose.